babarrett/g80-9009/method-1-yangdigi-controller.md

 * Maps all 149 keys
 * TKG - TMK Keymap Generator for ease of making and loading new keymaps
 * Does not requite the "rare" KVMs and their cables, and their power supply
+* As long as the keyboard keys and matrixes are intack this method will work.
+Good for "broken" boards.
 * Nothing else to buy, but a USB cable.
 No hand-made cables

 ### Cons